Shell Shocks: How One Of The World's Biggest Oil Firms Secured A $1.3 Billion Deal Mired In Corruption Allegations

 On the call, van Beurden – who became Shell CEO in 2014 after working in the company’s chemicals division, and so had no involvement in the deal – described the raid to Henry, who had been on leave.
 After detailing how officers had spent hours searching executive offices, the CEO turned to emails exchanged between two former MI6 officers Shell had hired.

 “There was apparently some loose chatter between people from a team, particularly the people that we hired from MI6…er who…er must have said things like ‘Well, yeah, you know, I wonder who gets a payoff here’ and whatever so…er helpful – unhelpful email exchanges,” van Beurden told Henry.
-“I haven’t seen them but apparently it was judged to be, y’know, just pub talk in emails, which was stupid, but nevertheless, is bad …”
+“I haven’t seen them but apparently it was judged to be, y’know, just pub talk in emails, which was stupid, but nevertheless, is there …”

 What van Beurden didn’t know was that the call was being intercepted by the Dutch authorities, who had been investigating the deal in a joint operation with an Italian prosecutor, Fabio De Pasquale.